Cyber Security Basics

 A Practical Perspective

-By understanding basic risks and adopting safe digital habits, individuals and organizations can dramatically reduce their exposure.
-Education and continuous awareness are among the most effective forms of protection.
+Cyber security is not about fear or paranoia; it is about awareness and informed decision-making.
+Most incidents arise from simple oversights and avoidable mistakes rather than highly sophisticated attacks.
+By understanding common risks and adopting safe digital habits, individuals and organisations can significantly reduce their exposure.
+Education and continuous awareness remain among the most effective forms of protection.